-If your perfect lawn is evenly coloured with an unbroken texture, you’ll want to know how to keep moss and weeds at bay.
+If your perfect lawn is evenly coloured with an unbroken texture, you’ll want to know how to keep moss and lawn weeds at bay.
+Or you may have an existing problem and need to know how to get rid of weeds in your lawn and grow green grass.
 This blogpost is for you.

 What are weeds?

 To me, a weed is a plant that’s growing in the wrong place.
 Personally I love wild flowers and I wouldn’t consider a dandelion to be a weed – unless it’s in the middle of my lawn.

 We can categorise lawn weeds in several ways.